DoMo-98/microservice_setup/README.md

 ```

 This structure adheres to the principles of hexagonal architecture and DDD, providing a clear and maintainable outline for your microservice.

-## Requirements

-- Python 3.9 or later

-## Dependencies

-To be added based on your project's needs.

 ## Author